Ask 3 Questions

 A regional anaesthetic or “block” is an injection of local anaesthetic to make part of your body numb.
 They are a type anaesthesia and pain relief that can be used with, or sometimes instead of, a general anaesthetic.
 They are used to enhance your recovery by reducing pain and some side effects that can occur with general anaesthesia and other types of pain relief.

-Blood is essential for carrying oxygen around the body and a lack of red blood cells is called anaemia.
+Blood carries oxygen around the body and a lack of red blood cells is called anaemia.
 In some cases anaemia can be treated with medicines; in others, a blood transfusion may be the best treatment.
 You can reduce the need for a blood transfusion by eating foods containing iron before your operation.

 If you have previously been given a card which states that you need to have blood of a specific type, please show it as soon as possible to your doctor, nurse or midwife and ask them to tell the hospital transfusion laboratory.